MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/deepdive.md

 The projects are:

-- Phoneword – This project is the portable class library (PCL) project that holds all of the shared code and shared UI.
+- Phoneword – This project is the .NET Standard library project that holds all of the shared code and shared UI.
 - Phoneword.Droid – This project holds Android specific code and is the entry point for Android applications.
 - Phoneword.iOS – This project holds iOS specific code and is the entry point for iOS applications.